 My guy started daycare in September last year, just in time for the Winter germs to settle in for a long hibernation.
 We battled the usual suspects – cold after cold, virus after virus, and in my guy’s case, five ear infections in five months.
 Everything came with a fever, goop, coughing, rashes, and stuffiness.
-We got our first call for an early pick up on his third day.
-I had only been back to work for two and half days before I had to take time off.
+We got our first call for an early pick-up on his third day.
+I had only been back to work for two and a half days before I had to take time off.

 I could deal with being sick.
 But when your little one is sick, they can’t be in daycare.
 This creates an emotional and logistical nightmare.
 If your little one is healthy and typical and is going to daycare or school for the first time, here’s my advice: